jvamvas/smartvote-api/README.md

 [smartvote.ch](https://www.smartvote.ch/) is a Swiss voting advice application.
 In addition to helping hundreds of thousands of voters to find matching candidates, smartvote.ch provides an undocumented REST API (v2.0).

+> :warning: **Legacy API**: The code in this repo addresses a legacy version of Smartvote's API that only covers elections **between 2011 and early 2019**.

 ## Installation

 * Requirement: Python >= 3.6